 Let a measure $\nu$ be fixed and $\bm\mu$ be a random element of~$\Prsp{X}$ with distribution $P_\mu$.
 We introduce a notion of Fr{\'e}chet typical element of~$P_\mu$ with respect to~$J(\cdot, \cdot)$, which we propose to call the \emph{Fr{\'e}chet barycenter} of~$P_\mu$.
 It is defined as any measure~$\nu$ for which the expected cost

 attains its minimum over~$\Prsp{X}$.
 Rigorous definitions of such a distribution and an integral are formulated in Section~\ref{sec:barycenters}.
-Suppose $\est J(\bm\mu, \cdot)$ is not identically equal to~$+\infty$ on~$\Prsp{X}$.
+Suppose $\E J(\bm\mu, \cdot)$ is not identically equal to~$+\infty$ on~$\Prsp{X}$.
 Then there exists a Fr{\'e}chet barycenter of $P_\mu$.
 This averaging appears to be quite reasonable.
 Namely, if distributions $P_n$ converge to $P$ with respect to the transportation cost in $\mathcal{P}\bigl(\Prsp{X}\bigr)$ corresponding to $J(\cdot, \cdot)$ as cost function, then barycenters of $P_n$ also converge in some sense to the barycenter of $P$.
 For instance, this result implies a law of large numbers for Fr{\'e}chet barycenters.

 The paper is organized as follows.
-In Section~\ref{sec:MK_space} we introduce some standard definitions and notation and consider properties of the space of probability measures on $X$ with respect to the topology induced by the Monge--Kantorovich transportation cost $J(\cdot, \cdot)$.
+In Section~\ref{sec:MK_dist} we introduce some standard definitions and notations and recall properties of the Monge--Kantorovich distance.
+In Section~\ref{sec:topology} properties of the topology on~$\Prsp{X}$ induced by the Monge--Kantorovich transportation cost $J(\cdot, \cdot)$ are considered.
 In Section~\ref{sec:euclidean} we consider the particular case of $X = \rset^d$ and $c(x, y) = g(x - y)$, where $g(\cdot) \ge 0$ is a convex function.
-Then we define in Section~\ref{sec:barycenters} the generalized barycenter of distribution on $\Prsp{X}$ for general $X$.
+Then we define in Section~\ref{sec:barycenters} a generalized barycenter of distribution on $\Prsp{X}$ for general $X$.
 The central result of this paper is proved in Subsection~\ref{subsec:consistency}: the convergence of barycenters of distributions~$P_n$ is established provided $P_n$ themselves converge to some distribution~$P$.